 1. The Adventures of Pluto Nash – August 16th, 2002 – lost $134M adjusted

-Eddie Murphy has starred in a number of big budget, high profile bombs, but this one is an a-bomb by comparison.
+Eddie Murphy has starred in a number of big budget, high profile bombs, but this one is an atom bomb by comparison.
 Rotten Tomatoes named the film one of the worst in the past decade.
-The $100M budgeted space comedy grossed a paltry $7M at the box office, or just 700 Hillary Clinton future dollars.
+The $100M budgeted space comedy grossed a paltry $7M at the box office.